Château de Fesles - Bonnezeaux 2010

 2040

-Enjoy with blue-veined cheeses (Roquefort), bitter chocolate cake...
+Enjoy it with blue cheese (Roquefort), a dark chocolate cake...

 Bettane & Desseauve